Review: Maria Juana’s Gift

 Realizing that this would take a huge amount of effort on his part since there were major gaps in the system including starting a program to offer ESL and high school equivalency preparation.
 Tina was a dedicated educator and Jake had some innovative ideas and both realized that was not enough to help the students.
 Then, Emma is born the real drama begins as Jake finds some help but the end result will definitely enlighten the reader when one arrogant doctor decides to play a hand that might cost a young child her life.
 When help finally arrives and the pieces to help Emma are finally in place what happens will anger the reader, fire up your energy and prayers that this never happens again.
 Flashing forward to the present once again.

-Fast forward to reality and the present:
+Fast forward to reality and the present

 What is the final fate for Emma?
 What is really wrong with her?
 Why do they feel so close to Maria Juana?
 Why do they embrace her as a family?
-Medical malpractice, indecisions, unfeeling nurses and doctors and one man who was determined to find some help for a child who was not breathing right.
+Medical malpractice, indecision, unfeeling nurses and doctors and one man who was determined to find some help for a child who was not breathing right.
 Just what was wrong with her and what really happens you need to read for yourself.
 What would you do if you were Jake and Tina?
 What would happen if Emma were your child?
 One wrong turn, one wrong decision: One child’s life!
 Told with compassion, in the third person yet you can hear the distinct voices of the characters, their heartbreak, and frustrations, author T. Lloyd Winetsky reminds everyone why this country and many others need to focus on improving health care for everyone, not just the select few.
-With a mother in law that recently passed away due to one doctor’s negligence and another’s indifference, this is one book that will open everyone’s eyes to some really harsh realities.
+With a mother in law that recently passed away due to one doctor’s negligence and another’s indifference, Maria Juana’s Gift is the one book that will open everyone’s eyes to some really harsh realities.